 Henrys Public House and adjoining sister bar The Jailhouse, offer a fantastic range of traditional food, local drinks and entertainment alongside the rich history of our name sake Henry Joy and the heritage of Joys Entry and the buildings with in it.

-Call in mid-week for hearty lunches and local offerings for dinner from our all day menu with “Trad Sessions” in the evening.
+Call in mid-week for hearty lunches and local offerings for dinner from their all day menu with 'Trad Sessions' in the evening.